crazysix/redcat/README.md

 1. Add JS validation to forms.
 2. Make it pretty.
 3. Catch more edge cases.
+4. Add unit testing.
+5. Reduce method complexity in some classes.

 This is an over-enginieered but fun app to view and manipulate CSV data.
 Enjoy!